Bruno Magras

 Bruno Magras (born 9 September 1951) is a French politician.
-A member of the Union for a Popular Movement since 1995, since July 15, 2007 he has been President of the Federation of Saint-Barthélemy, winning with 72% of the vote.
-He was reelected on November 19, 2010 for another three years.
-He is ex officio member of the National Council of UMP1.
-Also a businessman, he is the founder and CEO of St Barth Commuter.
+A member of the Union for a Popular Movement since 1995, he was elected President of the Territorial Council of Saint Barthélemy on 15 July 2007, winning with 72% of the vote.
+He was reelected on 19 November 2010 for another three years.
+He is ex officio member of the National Council of UMP.
+He is the founder and CEO of St Barth Commuter.